 Building AI Systems: From RAG to Agents

 Most teams start with RAG, discover its limits, then bolt on fine-tuning.
 Both solve retrieval and reasoning.
 Neither solves orchestration: deciding when to act, how many agents to spawn, when to stop, and what consensus means.
 I built a multi-agent deliberation system (3,500 lines of Python, 86 hooks, 141 tests) that handles all three.
+This post is part of my AI engineering series on building production agent infrastructure.

 TL;DR